Intermodalics/pickit-docs/docs/documentation/detection/bags/how-to-use-pickit-bags.rst

              If that is not the case for your application, it is recommended to disable full/incomplete layer detection and enforce **full** layers.

-.. warning:: The layer detection of incomplete layers assumes that only the top layer is
-             incomplete, and that the next layer is full.
-The bags may be incorrectly detected if more than one layer is incomplete.

 Optimize detections
 -------------------